apex/up/docs/01-installation.md

 Up is distributed in a binary form and can be installed manually via the [tarball releases](https://github.com/apex/up/releases) or one of the options below.

-The quickest way to get `up` is to run the following command, which installs to to `/usr/local/bin` by default.
+The quickest way to get `up` is to run the following command, which installs to `/usr/local/bin` by default.

 ```
 $ curl -sf https://up.apex.sh/install | sh